 Wendy Ray is an accomplished trial lawyer with experience in high-stakes intellectual property and complex commercial litigation.
-She is head of the firm’s Litigation Department in Los Angeles and a member of the firm’s board of directors.
+She is head of the firm’s Litigation Department in Los Angeles, a founder and co-head of the AI + Robotics industry group, and a member of the firm’s board of directors.
 Ms. Ray’s long track record of successfully litigating the most complicated and challenging cases has made her a sought-after litigator for some of the world’s top technology, consumer products, and media companies.

 Ms. Ray counsels clients in a range of high-technology patent and trade secret matters including autonomous systems, semiconductor chips, microelectromechanical systems, digital televisions, laser and robotic medical devices, video compression, video games, and software systems.
 She has substantial experience representing both complainants and respondents before the International Trade Commission, and has also successfully litigated high-stakes trademark and copyright disputes.